unixorn/awesome-zsh-plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add/remove/update a link to an external resource like a blog post
 - [ ] Add/remove/update a link to a framework
+- [ ] Add/remove/update a link to a full setup
 - [ ] Add/remove/update a link to a plugin
 - [ ] Add/remove/update a link to a tab completion
 - [ ] Add/remove/update a link to a theme